 Our Christmas gift service is a highlight and the parish is always generous in donating gifts for families less fortunate than themselves.

-The Lapraik poetry festival is held in the church grounds each June and the children’s competition utilizes the church.
+The Lapraik poetry festival is held in the church grounds each June, and the children’s competition uses the church.

 We have an excellent relationship with St. Thomas’ RC church and frequently use their hall for our social events.

-We have a small but active prayer group which meets monthly.
+We have a small but active prayer group that meets monthly.

 Our building is A-listed by Historic Scotland and our maintenance schedule is well planned and fully costed.